 There are several aspects of a well organized training plan that make it a good training plan and following one will help you achieve your goals no matter how modest or ambitious they are.
 But why is this the case?
-Here are some of the best reasons.
+Here are some of the best reasons to follow a training plan.

 Why is following a training plan important?